NVMe & DirectStorage - Two Guardians in the Game Field

 As we all know, the maximum read and write speed of a mechanical hard disk (HDD) is about 200MB/s.
 Solid-state drives (SSD) have faster read and write speeds than mechanical hard drives (HDD).
 At present, most machines use the SATA bus standard, and the actual maximum transfer is about 600MB/s.
 The actual transmission speed of SSD supporting PCIe bus and NVMe protocol will exceed 3000MB/s.

-NVMe is a standard interface protocol developed for PCIe.
+NVMe is the abbreviation of NVM Express.
+Simply put, it is a standard interface protocol developed for PCIe, RDMA, TCP, and more.
+It is the industry standard for solid-state drives.
 It removes various restrictions imposed by the old standard on SSDs, supports all common operating systems, and has good scalability.
 In addition, low latency, low energy consumption, high performance, and other advantages make it more and more popular in the game field.

 DirectStorage API shortens game loading time